Smartmelon/BandSpace/pages/en/index.md

 ---
 layout: en_default
-title:  BandSpace Beatmap Editor
+title:  BandSpace Editor
 tagline:
 language: en
 ---

-Welcome to the BandSpace Beatmap Editor
+Welcome to BandSpace Beatmap Editor
-Version number: V0.2.2
-Last Updated: July 12, 2023
+Version: V1.0.0
+Last update: January 21, 2025

-> You can design beatmaps for your favorite songs and generate lighting effects with one-click.
-You can also export your beatmap files and share them with your friends!
+> You can design your favorite songs and automatically generate lighting effects.
+> Welcome to upload and share the songs to the MOD community, thank you for your contribution to community building!

 # About

-## **What kind of software is this?**
+## **What is this software?**
-BandSpace Beatmap Editor is the official beatmap editor for the VR music game [BandSpace](https://store.steampowered.com/app/2182070).
-In this editor, you can design beatmaps for any song you like and play it in the game.
-You can also export and share your beatmap, and anyone can play the beatmap you designed
+BandSpace Editor is the official beatmap editor for the VR rhythm game **BandSpace**, which you can find in [Meta](https://www.meta.com/experiences/band-space/26019802470968635/) and [Steam](https://store.steampowered.com/app/2182070).

-By simply placing the custom beatmaps in the specified game path refer to [Play Custom Map](play-custom-map), and you are able to enjoy the custom beatmap in the game.
+With this editor, you can design beatmaps for your favorite songs, and upload them to share on the [Mod.io](https://mod.io/g/bandspace) community, allowing all players to play your designed map.

-Want to start making your own map now?
-Go to [Before Mapping](before-mapping) to prepare your want-to-map audio.
+Want to start making a custom map of yours?
+Head over to [Before Mapping](before-mapping) to prepare audio files that you want to make a map of.

-If you've already have your audio files ready, then follow the [Mapping Instruction](mapping-instruction) to help you design some unique beatmaps.
+If you've prepared an audio file already, then follow our walkthrough on the [Mapping Instruction](mapping-instruction) page next.

-You can also find an existing MIDI file online that matches your audio file, our [MIDI to Beatmap](midi-to-beatmap) feature will automatically create the beatmaps basic on the MIDI file for you.
+Or find a MIDI file that matches with your audio on internet.
+Our [MIDI to Beatmap](midi-to-beatmap) feature will generate beatmaps based off it automatically for you.

-## **Did you find any problems during use?**
-What did you find wrong? or have anything to say.
-Please email them to **BandSpace@thesmartmelon.com**，
-Or click to join [BandSpace Discord server ](https://discord.com/invite/hZA9xsfYnn)or [Tencent QQ group 648670665](https://jq.qq.com/?_wv=1027&k=VfRPDaKg) to participate in the discussion.
-Thank you for supporting Band Space, and we will continue optimizing the editor based on your feedback.
+By simply placing the custom beatmaps in the specified game path refer to [Play Custom Map](play-custom-map) and enjoy them in-game!

+## **Encountered an issue while using it?**
+Did something stopped working or anything else happened?
+Join our [Discord](https://discord.gg/bandspace) or send them in an email at **bandspace@thesmartmelon.com**
+We're happy listening!

+Thanks supporting us on BandSpace!